 Cool Stays That Are Leading The Change Towards Responsible Travel In India

-If you would like to plan a responsible trip to India and have a lot local experiences tailored just for you.
-Get in touch with us now so that we can help you plan your personalized responsible trip to India
+If you would like to plan a responsible trip to India.
+And, to have a lot of local experiences tailored just for you.
+Get in touch with us now so that we can help you plan your personalized responsible trip to India.

 Chandelao Garh, Jodhpur

 Chandelao Garh is the place to go to experience a slice of life in a Rajasthani village.
-It is located about 40 kilometres outside Jodhpur.
-This ancestral home in Chandelao village, embraces the traditional way of life.
-The hotel is well-appointed and comfortable, but don’t expect to veg out in front of a TV all day!
+It is located about 40 kms outside Jodhpur.
+This ancestral home in Chandelao village embraces the traditional way of life.
+The hotel is well-appointed and comfortable.
+But don’t expect to veg out in front of a TV all day!

-Chandelao Garh runs Sunder Rang, a project that aims to create a sustainable income source for the women of the village and support local crafts.
+Chandelao Garh runs Sunder Rang.
+This is a project that aims to create a sustainable income source for the women of the village.
+Accordingly, it also supports local crafts.
 The women create high-quality textiles and handicrafts using traditional Rajasthani techniques and patterns.
-Using this in clothing and accessories, home décor and knick-knacks, which are displayed in the ‘Jhopadi’.
+They use this in clothing and accessories, home décor and knick-knacks.
+All these are displayed in the ‘Jhopadi’ which is a hut.

-Did you like our list?
-Does this make you want to stay at these properties?
-Get in touch with us now to plan your responsible trip to India
+We hope you enjoyed reading our blog on responsible travel in India and if you like our list?
+Or if it makes you want to stay at these properties, Get in touch with us now to plan your responsible trip to India.

 helping you travel your way